 In the first-instance dispute, Teva relied on a team from Bristows, led by partner Rob Burrows.
 The firm is also helping coordinate Teva’s European litigation relating to EP 255, including in Germany, Spain, France and Slovakia.

-In Germany, Tobias Wielcke of Bird & Bird’s Düsseldorf office represents Teva/Ratiopharm.
+In Germany, Tobias Wilcke of Bird & Bird’s Düsseldorf office represents Teva/Ratiopharm.
 Bristows has instructed Teva as a client since 2016.

 Bayer relied on one of its go-to firms in Simmons & Simmons, led by partner Andrew Hutchinson, to co-ordinate its defence against Teva.
 Scott Parker, another partner at Simmons & Simmons, was also involved in the case’s early stages.

-In the Netherlands, partner Bas Berguis leads the team.
-Peter Mayer takes the main role in Germany.
+In the Netherlands, partner Bas Berghuis leads the team.
+Peter Meyer takes the main role in Germany.

 Bayer has instructed Simmons & Simmons for over 20 years.
 However, this is the first patent case that the firm’s UK office has conducted for the pharmaceutical company for a while.
 Given its cross-border elements, the case is an example of the firm cementing its expertise in such disputes involving partners from its multiple European offices.